eshork/monkeymock/README.md

 - Mock doubles (stand-ins for real objects)
 - Partial doubles (layer mocks overtop real objects, only mocking for specific calls)
 - Indirect mocks for functions and object methods via monkey patching at runtime ([reference `monkeymock/unsafe` extention](unsafe/README.md))

+## Tenants of the system

+- Any **exported** type/method combination is mockable
+- Can apply mocks to multiple methods of a single object
+- Can apply multiple mocks to a single method with argument matching
+- Can apply multiple mocks to a single method with custom matching
+- Can optionally call actual implementations in response to method calls upon the mock
+- Can stand-in for the real object (Golang type checks will still pass)
+- Does not attempt to handle mocks atop existing mock objects (but that's still interesting)

 ## Usage